Scott Huffaker

-Scott Huffaker II (born December 28, 1999) is an American racing driver who competes in the IMSA SportsCar Championship, European Le Mans Series, and FIA World Endurance Championship.
+Gregory Huffaker II (born December 28, 1999), commonly known as Scott Huffaker, is an American racing driver who competes in the IMSA SportsCar Championship, European Le Mans Series, and FIA World Endurance Championship.

 Career

 Early career

 After attending a number of races at a local BMX circuit as a spectator, Huffaker was encouraged to race by a track employee, leading to his maiden experience in motorsports.
 Huffaker began his racing career in BMX bikes at the age of five, quickly advancing through the ranks and winning at the BMX Grand Nationals two years later.
-Following this success, he began to transition into karting, winning two karting championships before he turned 13.
+Following this success, he began to transition into karting, winning two karting championships before he turned thirteen.
 Between 2010 and 2011, he raced nearly every weekend, adding up to a total of 104 races over the two-year stretch.
 In 2014, Huffaker graduated to single-seater competition, taking part in the SBF2000 Summer Series.
 The following year, he completed his first full-time campaign, racing in and winning the Pacific Formula F1600 championship.
 For 2016, he advanced to the Formula F2000 championship, claiming his first victory at Sonoma in July.
 Following this season, Huffaker and new team PR1/Mathiasen Motorsports began preparations to enter Formula 4 competition, competing in the Formula Pro USA F4 Championship in 2018.
-Winning 10 of 12 races, Huffaker claimed the series championship.
+Winning ten of twelve races, Huffaker claimed the series championship.
 At the end of the season, he took part in the series finale for the US F4 Championship, finishing as high as sixth in the first race of the weekend.

 Sports car racing

 Huffaker's Oreca 07 at Road Atlanta in 2020.

 In 2019, Huffaker continued with PR1/Mathiasen Motorsports, however began competing in sports car racing rather than single seaters.
 He took on a drive in the IMSA Prototype Challenge, piloting a Ligier JS P3 alongside Mike Guasch and later Chris Archinaco.
 Huffaker claimed one podium in 2019, finishing second at Mosport behind eventual series champions Austin McCusker and Rodrigo Pflucker.
-After that race, Huffaker was nominated to take part in the Team USA Scholarship shootout at Road America, where he'd compete for the chance to race in the Formula Ford Festival and Walter Hayes Trophy events in England.
+After that race, Huffaker was nominated to take part in the Team USA Scholarship shootout at Road America, where he would compete for the chance to race in the Formula Ford Festival and Walter Hayes Trophy events in England.
 Following the shootout, Huffaker and Josh Green were awarded the scholarship, and traveled to England to take part in the two events with Cliff Dempsey Racing.
 Huffaker began his Walter Hayes Trophy campaign with a victory in his heat race, taking advantage of a collision between leaders Joey Foster and Michael Moyers.
 He then scored a victory in his semi-final event, before claiming third in the overall final.